 - Who the remainder beneficiaries are when the trustee ultimately distributes all of the trust principal.

-Discretionary trusts have many tax, asset protection, and estate planning benefits.
+Discretionary Trusts and the Important Decisions You Will Have to Make.
+Trusts have many tax, asset protection, and estate planning benefits.
 However, they are not right for every situation.
 To learn more about how we can help you make these important decisions, we encourage you to view our client testimonials page today.